zon-dev/zinc/README.md

 Zinc is a framework written in pure Zig with a focus on high performance, usability, security, and extensibility.

-**:construction: It's still under development.
-Built on std.net.
+**:construction: It's still active development.
 Not the fastest zig framework in the universe, but fast enough.**

-**In the works**:
+**:warning: Do not use it in production environments until the official release.**

-* Remove std.http.Server
+**Working**:
-* Blocking mode auto change to kqueue for MacOS and BSD
+* Non-blocking mode auto change to kqueue for MacOS and BSD
 * Non-blocking mode auto change to io_uring for Linux

 A basic example: